European Markets Lower as Investors Assess Monetary Policy Outlook; Stoxx 600 Down 1.1% - NewsBreak

 Related

-Stock Futures Are Little Changed as Investors Ready for Latest Inflation Data: Live Updates
+Stock Futures Inch Lower as Investors Prepare for Latest Inflation Data: Live Updates

-Stock futures are near flat Monday night as investors look to Tuesday's inflation data.
-Futures tied to the Dow Jones Industrial Average added 3 points, trading near flat.
-Meanwhile, S&P 500 and Nasdaq-100 futures also both traded near flat.
-Stocks are coming off a winning day, with all three major...
+Stock futures ticked lower Tuesday morning as investors looked ahead to key inflation data.
+Futures tied to the Dow Jones Industrial Average slipped 25 points, or 0.07%.
+Meanwhile, S&P 500 futures dropped marginally, and Nasdaq-100 futures declined 0.12%.
+Stocks are coming off a winning day, with all three major indexes...

+Japan Reportedly Nominates Ueda as Next Central Bank Chief; Asia Markets Mixed

+This is CNBC's live blog covering Asia-Pacific markets.
+Asia-Pacific markets traded mixed on Tuesday as Japan reportedly announced its nomination of Kazuo Ueda as the new Bank of Japan governor, according to Reuters.
+He is set to succeed incumbent head Haruhiko Kuroda, if confirmed by the country's parliament.
+Following the...

 China's spy balloon was more than it seemed